ros-gbp/genpy-release/README.md

+## genpy (melodic) - 0.6.7-0

+The packages in the `genpy` repository were released into the `melodic` distro by running `/usr/bin/bloom-release -r melodic -t melodic genpy` on `Fri, 26 Jan 2018 21:56:54 -0000`

+The `genpy` package was released.

+Version of package(s) in repository `genpy`:

+- upstream repository: git@github.com:ros/genpy.git
+- release repository: unknown
+- rosdistro version: `null`
+- old version: `None-0`
+- new version: `0.6.7-0`

+Versions of tools used:

+- bloom version: `0.6.2`
+- catkin_pkg version: `0.4.1`
+- rosdep version: `0.11.8`
+- rosdistro version: `0.6.6`
+- vcstools version: `0.1.40`

 ## genpy (kinetic) - 0.6.7-0

 The packages in the `genpy` repository were released into the `kinetic` distro by running `/usr/bin/bloom-release -r kinetic -t kinetic genpy` on `Thu, 02 Nov 2017 22:03:40 -0000`